 What differences are there for Welsh taxpayers?

 A Welsh income tax came into effect from 6 April 2019.
-The first affected tax year is therefore 2019/20.
+The first affected tax year was therefore 2020/21.

-However, for 2019/20, there is no practical effect on pensions tax relief as when the Welsh income tax rate is taken into account, the overall tax rate remains the same as if you were a UK taxpayer.
+However, for both 2010/20 and 2020/21, there is no practical effect on pensions tax relief as when the Welsh income tax rate is taken into account, the overall tax rate remains the same as if you were a UK taxpayer.